desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 1. checks that the Child zone is not yet securely delegated;

-2. queries the PTR record (using a trusted validating DNS resolver) located at the Signaling Names
+2. queries the PTR record located at the Signaling Names
 ```
 kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g._boot.ns1.example.net
 kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g._boot.ns2.example.net
 ```
    and verifies that the record content is `example.com.`;

-3. queries CDS/CDNSKEY records (using a trusted validating DNS resolver) located at the same Signaling Names;
+3. queries CDS/CDNSKEY records located at the same Signaling Names;

 4. queries CDS/CDNSKEY records for `example.com` directly from
    `ns1.example.net` and `ns2.example.net`;